 We know the law.
 We are good at it.
 And we truly care about our clients.
 What can we do for you?

-The below FAQs are frequently asked questions by people going through divorce; however, they do not represent a complete guide to all the legal issues related to divorce and the facts that make your case unique.
-Readers should not rely on this note as legal advice, but should consult with a divorce lawyer at Berman & Associates, who can answer your questions as they relate to the facts in your situation.
+The below divorce FAQ are frequently asked questions by people going through divorce; however, they do not represent a complete guide to all the legal issues related to divorce and the facts that make your case unique.
+Readers should not rely on this note as legal advice, but should consult with a divorce lawyer at Berman & Associates, who can answer your specific divorce FAQ as they relate to the facts in your situation.
+Here are our top divorce FAQ:

 A: No. Pennsylvania has no-fault divorce.
 A no-fault divorce can be granted if both parties consent or if the parties have been separated for one year.
 You still have the option of divorcing on fault grounds, but that option has limited benefits.